yuruki/fuse-autoscale/README.md

 User has a thousand profiles with their requirements defined.
 User has the static part of the Fabric set up with the Zookeeper ensemble, maybe the brokers and whatever we don't want to scale.
 Then we add the autoscaler to the mix with the above configuration.

-The autoscaler will start apply the assignments to containers matching the container pattern, adding them if there's not enough, starting existing ones if they are not started and removing ones that are can be removed safely and are not neede.
+The autoscaler will adjust profile assignments on containers matching the container pattern, adding containers if there's not enough, starting existing containers if they are not started and removing containers that are can be removed safely and are not needed.

 ## Configuration